climate-ai/truebranch/README.md

 The MSE distance plots for raw images, images in resnet45 feature space and in our feature space (as explained in chapter 4 of the Master Thesis) can be found in the notebook "Metric_Learning_Triplet_Loss.ipynb".

 ## 5.MRS and COS Similarity Classifier
 The Mean Square Error and COS Similarity are threshold based classifiers, evaluating the performance of different embeddings.
+The classifiers are applied to the embeddings created with Metric learning (as implemented above) as well as to a feature extraction baseline.
+The baseline is presented in the Thesis, the embeddings calculation for the baseline can be found in the script: applying_diff_models_to_data.py.
 The classifiers are implemented in "MSE_COS_accuracy.py" or as notebook "Top-5 accuracy.ipynb", both in the folder Classifier.

 ## 6. RF, MLP, LR Classifier
 The Random forest, Logistic Regression, Multi-layer Perceptron Classifiers are applied to the embeddings in order to evaluate the quality of the embeddings.
 The classifiers are implemented in the document "RF_LR_MLP_Classifier.py" inside the Classifier folder.
-Beside the truebranch embeddings, a feature extraction baseline is implemented to compare these embeddings to others.
-The baseline is presented in the Thesis.
+Like above, beside the truebranch embeddings, the feature extraction baseline is implemented to compare these embeddings to others.
 The script "Applying_diff_Classifiers.py" calculates the accuracy for the different embeddings.

 All results obtained through this project can be found in chapter 5 of the Truebranch.pdf document.
 Resnet50_PCA_KMeans_RawImage_Classifiers